l-with/ansible-role-get_lets_encrypt_certificate_package/README.md

 # Ansible Role Get Let's Encrypt Certificate Package

-gets and installs Let's Encrypt certificate from GitLab project
+gets and installs Let's Encrypt certificate package from url

 This role can be used to get prepared package of Let's Encrypt Cerificates (for instance by DNS challenge).